-Subassemble the rotating element into the retainer and bellows.
-Apply a drop of light oil on the precision finished faces; never use grease.
-Use even pressure to carefully press this subassembly onto the sleeve (36) until the rotating element is just flush with the chamfered end of the sleeve.

-Slide the sleeve and assembled rotating portion of the seal onto the shaft until the seal faces contact.
-Continue to push the sleeve through the seal until it seats squarely against the shaft shoulder.
+Slide the rotating subassembly (consisting of the rotating element, bellows and retainer) over the lubricated shaft sleeve until the rotating element is just flush with the chamfered end of the sleeve.
+Slide the sleeve over the shaft until the sealing faces contact.
+Continue to press the shaft sleeve through the seal assembly until it seats squarely against the shaft shoulder.

-Install the seal spring and spring centering washer.
+Install the seal spring and spring retainer (5).